Dr Dalia Chakrabarty

 - Applications to Astrophysics, Materials Science, Chemistry, Healthcare, Petrophysics, Testing Theory, etc.

-My research focuses upon the development of methodologies within Computational & Mathematical Statistics, including Bayesian supervised and unsupervised learning methods — given different data situations, such as high-dimensional data, temporally-evolving and/or discontinuous data, absent training data, large in size or under-abundant.
+My research focuses upon the development of methodologies within Computational & Mathematical Statistics, including Bayesian learning methods — given different data situations, such as high-dimensional data; temporally-evolving; and/or discontinuously distributed data; absent training data; large in size, or under-abundant.
 This has resulted in

---supervised learning methodologies given hypercuboidally-shaped, discontinuous and/or non-stationary data, using high-dimensional Compounding of
+--supervised learning methodologies given hypercuboidally-shaped, discontinuous and/or non-stationary data, using compounding of Gaussian Processes;

---pursuit of graphical models of multivariate data, followed by computing distance between learnt graphical models, to inform on the inter-data correlation.
+--pursuit of graphical models & networks of multivariate data, as random graphs, followed by computing distance between learnt graphical models, to inform on the inter-data correlation.

---Have recently started work on the identification of model mis-specification parameter vector, using a new 5-step methodology that is an optimisation scheme, with MCMC-based learning embedded within.
+--Have recently developed a 5-step method that optimises the mis-specification parameter vector, in a parametric model, while Bayesianly learning the sought model parameters.
 In addition, I have worked on developing a novel classification technique in lieu of training data, and on another occasion, trained the model for the causal relationship between the observable and covariates, using hierarchical regression.

 Applications of these methods are in Astronomy, Materials Science, Chemistry, Petrophysics, Testing theory, etc.